tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 > _Reference_
 > - _kube-controller-manager: - Control plane component that runs controller processes._<sup>Reference [12](#References)</sup>
 > - _Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process._<sup>Reference [12](#References)</sup>
+> - _In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
+Each controller tries to move the current cluster state closer to the desired state._<sup>Reference [10](#References)</sup>
 > - _There are many different types of controllers.
 Some examples of them are:_<sup>Reference [12](#References)</sup>
 >>  - *__Node controller__: Responsible for noticing and responding when nodes go down.*
 >>  - *__Job controller__: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.*